 - 1. Polished, scholarly prose must display a level of writing commensurate with graduate standing. - 2.
-Complete and thorough documentation consistent with practices shown in the most recent edition of Diana Hacker, A Writer's Reference (Boston and New York: Bedford/St. Martin's) is expected.
-Forms must comply with CMS (Chicago Manuel of Style) conventions.
+Complete and thorough documentation, layout, and formatting conventions consistent with practices shown in the most recent edition of Diana Hacker and Nancy Sommers, A Writer's Reference (Boston and New York: Bedford/St. Martin's)

+is expected.
+Citation forms for footnotes and bibliography entries must comply with CMS (Chicago Manual of Style) conventions.